jpgmv1998/reproducible_paper_template/randomReferences.md

 [Geocomputation with R](https://geocompr.robinlovelace.net/) - geographic data analysis, visualization and modeling.

 [R as GIS for Economists](https://tmieno2.github.io/R-as-GIS-for-Economists/) - This book aims particularly at spatial data processing for econometric projects, where spatial variables become part of an econometric analysis.

+### R Packages

+[Tidyverse](https://www.tidyverse.org/) - collection of packages share an underlying design philosophy, grammar, and data structures.
+Used for data cleaning, wrangling, visualization, and more.

+[data.table](https://rdatatable.gitlab.io/data.table/) - package for data manipulation.
+Fast, memory efficient, concise, stable, dependency free.
+Recommended for large data.

+[dtplyr](https://dtplyr.tidyverse.org/) - dtplyr provides a data.table backend for dplyr.
+The goal of dtplyr is to allow you to write dplyr code that is automatically translated to the equivalent, but usually much faster, data.table code.

+[tidyfast](https://tysonbarrett.com/tidyfast/) - provide fast and efficient alternatives to some tidyr (and a few dplyr) functions using data.table under the hood.

+[furrr](https://davisvaughan.github.io/furrr/) - combine purrr’s family of mapping functions with future’s parallel processing capabilities

+[model summary](https://vincentarelbundock.github.io/modelsummary/) - modelsummary creates tables and plots to summarize statistical models and data in R.

 ## Econometrics